Dylan Thompson: Detroit Lions

-In 2018, Thompson was hired by the Detroit Lions as the team's character coach.
-While he assists with many programs his main duties are to help players with the NFL transition and to help with support off of the field.
+In 2018, Thompson was hired by the Detroit Lions as a character coach.
+While he assisted with many programs his main duties were to help players with the NFL transition and to help with support off of the field.

 Houston Texans

-On February 11, 2021, Thompson was hired as the Director of Team Development for the Houston Texans, reuniting him with former South Carolina chaplain and former Texans executive Jack Easterby.
+On February 11, 2021, Thompson was hired as the director of team development for the Houston Texans.

+Washington Commanders

+On June 25, 2024, Thompson was named the senior director of team support and advancement of the Washington Commanders.